alecksandr26/sniffer/README.md

 ./main -f <file-name>
 ```
 <br />
-To read a package from the network you will need to run the program with sudo privileges.<br />
+To read a package from the network you will need to run the program with sudo privileges.

 ```
 sudo ./main --network
 ```

 Or...

 ```
 sudo ./main -n
 ```